It is kept for reference and is no longer updated.

 for an unrecorded jump between layers.
 That is, each

-inter-layer link layer1 node1 layer2
+inter-layer link layer1 node1 layer2 is expanded to

-weighted multiplex links layer1 node1 layer2 node2
+weighted multiplex links layer1 node1 layer2 node2, one

-for each node2
+for each node2 that node1 is connected to

-with weight proportional to the weight of the
+in layer2 with weight proportional to the weight of the

-link between node1
+link between node1 and node2 in

-.
+layer2.
 In this way, the random walker seamlessly

 switches to a different layer at a rate proportional to the